 It is not customary to tip a taxi driver unless he carries heavy baggage or does something for you besides driving.
 It is customary to round up the fare if it's within one lira.
 You will also find that taxi drivers also round down.
 For example, if the fare is 20.75 Lira, they will usually accept a 20 TL note.
 Or you can give him 21 TL.

-Turkey Taxi Scams: Learn about the common scams perpetrated by taxi drivers in Turkey.
+Taxi Scams in Turkey: Learn about the common scams perpetrated by taxi drivers in Turkey.